 Description

-Elektra Porzel will lead this discussion group as we explore each chapter of ‘Right Story Wrong Story’.
+Elektra Porzel will lead this discussion group.
 Purchase the book on your own.
-It is available for purchase after 10/3/23.

 Cost: $34.
-This fee covers the entire book discussion series through the spring 2024.
+This fee covers the entire book discussion series through June 2024.

 Recordings will be available of these discussions.